Average Hotel Cost Per Person Per Night in the USA (2026)

 Budget Alternatives to Hotels

 While budget-friendly hotels can provide a solid foundation for your stay, exploring alternatives can lead to even greater savings.
-Consider these budget options:
+The right option depends on your travel style, comfort level, group size, and destination.

-• Hostels: With average dorm bed prices around $37 per night, they’re perfect for solo travelers and those seeking community.
+• Hostels: With average dorm bed prices around $37 per night in some locations, hostels can work well for solo travelers, backpackers, and people who do not mind shared spaces.

-• RV Experiences: RV campsites range from $25 to $60 per night, offering a unique way to travel while enjoying flexibility.
+• RV Experiences: RV campsites often range from $25 to $60 per night, offering a flexible way to travel while combining lodging and transportation.

-• Couchsurfing: This option allows you to stay with locals for free, creating a rich cultural exchange.
+• Couchsurfing: This option may allow you to stay with locals for free, but it requires careful safety screening, clear communication, and flexibility.

 Hidden Fees: What Costs Are Often Overlooked?